Sri Lankan dhal curry is a simple, delicious, everyday comfort food. It goes well with rice and any flatbreads.

 - Garlic – is an optional ingredient and if using, add some crushed garlic in tempering.

 - Coconut Milk – I used canned milk.
-If using top layer, use 1 tbsp.
-If using coconut milk, use 2 tablespoons.
+If using top layer, use 1 tablespoon If using coconut milk, use 2 tablespoons.

 - Green Chilies – Dhal is not spicy hot and add more green chilies for some heat, as per heat tolerance level.